A healthy chicken and broccoli stir fry that’s better than takeout! This easy one-pan recipe is paleo, Whole30, and ready in 25 minutes.

 I’m also one of those people who tends to get confused when I try to prep as I go while cooking, so for me it’s absolutely essential to have my ingredients in front of me before turning on the heat.

-My second tip is to adjust the heat as necessary so you don’t overcook or burn anything.
+Adjust the heat as necessary so you don’t overcook or burn anything.

 This is especially true when going from cooking the chicken to cooking the garlic, ginger, and scallions.
 I like to lower the heat more than I need to and give the skillet a chance to cool off a little, or else the garlic does burn.